EasyStore was built in Malaysia, for Malaysian sellers โ and that distinction matters more than you might think.

 Hidden costs to watch for:

-- Payment gateway processing fees: 1.5-3% per transaction (this is standard across all platforms)
+- Payment gateway processing fees: typically 1.5-3% per transaction (charged by the gateway, not EasyStore)

 - Custom domain: free for the first year on annual plans, then approximately RM 50-80/year